Welsh nationalism: 19th century

 The rapid industrialisation of parts of Wales, especially Merthyr Tydfil and adjoining areas, gave rise to strong and radical Welsh working class movements which led to the Merthyr Rising of 1831, the widespread support for Chartism, and the Newport Rising of 1839.

 With the establishment of the Presbyterian Church of Wales, nonconformism triumphed in Wales, and gradually the previous majority of conservative voices within the church allied themselves with the more radical and liberal voices within the older dissenting churches of the Baptists and Congregationalists.
 This radicalism was exemplified by the Congregationalist minister David Rees of Llanelli, who edited the radical magazine Y Diwygiwr (The Reformer) from 1835 until 1865.
 But he was not a lone voice: William Rees (also known as Gwilym Hiraethog) established the radical Yr Amserau (The Times) in 1843, and in the same year Samuel Roberts also established another radical magazine, Y Cronicl (The Chronicle).
 Both were Congregationalist pastors.

+Iolo Morganwg was a antiquarian, poet and collector and an important figure in Welsh nationalism by preserving and popularising many Welsh works and traditions.
+However modern scholars believe some of the manuscripts he "found" were forgeries.
+He also founded the Gorsedd, a society of Welsh bards that is connected to the modern Eisteddfod, a Welsh literary, musical, and cultural event that Morganwg supported and was revived as the national Eisteddfod in 1861 and has been held almost every year since.

+Lady Charlotte Guest is also a notable figure for having translated and published modern editions of the Mabinogion, among other Welsh works.